wp-plugins/sf-generate-tags/readme.txt

 Generate tags for posts from images or/and post text.

 == Description ==
 This plugin helps generate tags for posts.
-It analyzes the name of attached images and/or the post content (text) and places the resulting tags in the built in WordPress "Tags Widget" in the post editor.
+It analyzes the name of attached images and/or the post content (text) and places the resulting tags in the built-in WordPress "Tags Widget" in the post editor.
 [Plugin website](http://studiofreya.com/sf-generate-tags/)

 = Features: =